CARDAMOM-framework/CARDAMOM/MANUAL/CARDAMOM C developer guide.md

   ## CARDAMOM C developer guide <a name="cardamom-c-developer-guid"/>

 ### Intro tips.
-Before doing any of the following, either git branch and/or backup your C code (!!!).\
+Before doing any of the following, start a new branch and used it as your developing branch to avoid potential conflicts.
+Constantly pull from the main branch (or any branch that your branch is based on) to keep your branch updated.\
 Regularly & frequently compile (e.g. CARDAMOM_COMPILE) when making any changes.\
+If you're comfortable with your changes and want to contribute your changes to the main branch (or any branch that you want to merge to), start a merge request and notify members of the team.

 ### Make a new model.